Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Concluding Remarks

 \section{Concluding Remarks}

-\paragraph{Further discussions.} Within the \textit{Unified Paradigm} proposed by~\citet{Deepseekmath_2024}, all methods, such as SFT, DPO, PPO, and GRPO, can be conceptualized as either direct or simplified RL methods.
-Therefore, we re-examine the underlying principles of Omni-DPO from the RL perspective.
-In algorithms such as PPO~\cite{PPO_2017} and GRPO~\cite{Deepseekmath_2024}, the gradient coefficient $GC_{\mathcal{A}}$ is derived from the advantage function $A_t$, which is computed based on a reward model and (where applicable) a value model, enabling them to dynamically reinforce or penalize responses with varying intensity.
+\paragraph{Further discussions.} Within the \textit{Unified Paradigm} proposed by~\citet{Deepseekmath_2024}, all methods, such as SFT, DPO, PPO, and GRPO, can be conceptualized as RL methods.
+Therefore, we re-examine the underlying principles of Uni-DPO from the RL perspective.
+In algorithms such as PPO and GRPO, the gradient coefficient is derived from the advantage function, which is computed based on a reward model and (where applicable) a value model, enabling them to dynamically reinforce or penalize responses with varying intensity.
 By contrast, DPO relies solely on its intrinsic reward margin (\cref{eq:reward_margin}) as the weighting signal, without incorporating a fine-grained external reward signal.
 As a result, it cannot dynamically weight data samples according to their quality.
 Additionally, during training, DPO is limited in its ability to effectively distinguish between samples of varying difficulty.
-Omni-DPO closes this gap by incorporating both a data quality weight $w_{\text{qual}}$ and a performance-based weight $w_{\text{perf}}$, thus explicitly enabling the model to adaptively prioritize samples based on both their intrinsic quality and training difficulty in a manner analogous to advantage-based reweighting in principle.
-This dual-perspective weighting mechanism allows Omni-DPO to achieve more fine-grained and effective credit assignment during policy optimization, addressing the limitations observed in DPO.
+Uni-DPO closes this gap by incorporating both a data quality weight $w_{\text{qual}}$ and a performance weight $w_{\text{perf}}$, thus explicitly enabling the model to adaptively prioritize samples based on both their intrinsic quality and training difficulty in a manner analogous to advantage-based reweighting.
+This dual-perspective weighting mechanism allows Uni-DPO to achieve more fine-grained credit assignment during policy optimization, addressing the limitations of DPO.
+More discussions are provided in~\cref{sec:supp_discussions}.

-\paragraph{Summary.} In this work, we introduce Omni-DPO, a novel unified optimization framework for dynamic preference learning of LLMs.
-Our approach incorporates a dual-perspective weighting mechanism that dynamically adjusts each sample's contribution during training based on the intrinsic data quality and the model's learning dynamics, enabling the model to focus on high-quality yet challenging examples and thereby improving overall performance.
+\paragraph{Summary.} In this work, we introduce Uni-DPO, a novel unified optimization framework for dynamic preference learning of LLMs.
+Our approach incorporates a dual-perspective weighting mechanism that dynamically adjusts each sample's contribution during training based on the intrinsic data quality and the model's learning dynamics, enabling the model to focus on high-quality yet challenging examples and thereby improving training efficiency and overall performance.

-\paragraph{Limitation and future work.} While our method demonstrates significant performance improvements, it is important to note that the quality of the training data remains a critical factor.
-Future work could explore more sophisticated methods for estimating data quality.
+\paragraph{Limitation and future work.} While our method demonstrates significant performance improvements compared to existing methods, the quality of the training data remains a critical factor.
+Future work could explore more sophisticated methods for estimating data quality for preference alignment.